Doctor of Education

 - Design Program (63-, 48-, or 33-credit hour program)

 - Select Concentration (Curriculum / Instruction (CI) or Instructional Leadership (IL) (Cedar Bluff); Human Resource Development (HR), Higher Education (HE), and Executive Leadership (EL)

-- Knoxville – Cedar Bluff (CI / IL) or Duncan School of Law (HR, HE, EL)
+- Knoxville – Cedar Bluff (CI / IL, HE and EL)